mohamed-elfiky/hw-rspec-rails-intro/part7.md

 a remote Internet service.

-Like many SaaS applications, TMDb has a RESTful API that supports actions such as  ``search for movies matching a keyword'' or ``retrieve detailed information about a specific movie''.
+Like many SaaS applications, TMDb has a RESTful API that supports actions such as  "search for movies matching a keyword" or "retrieve detailed information about a specific movie".
 To prevent abuse and track each user of the API separately, each developer wishing to make calls to the API must first obtain their own _API key_ by requesting one via the TMDb